jtw-r/rbng/README.md

 # RandomBusinessNameGenerator
-A 'simple' web based Buisness name generator.
+A 'simple' web based Business name generator.
 Built mostly upon javascript and css and with a few dabs of html.

 # Change log:
 * Version 1.0.0: